 RWB Organizational Strategy: Reopening Safely

-Along with the safety precautions below, every effort is being made to minimize the number of people in the building with limited access once inside.
-We are currently only returning essential staff and continue to apply work-from-home measures until the end of summer, with the possibility of an extension.
+Along with the safety precautions below, every effort is being made to minimize the number of people in the RWB building and limiting access once inside.
+The building currently remains closed to the general public.
+Only essential staff are working on-site and we continue to apply work-from-home measures wherever possible.

-- Difficulty breathing
+- Difficulty breathing/shortness of breath